fcecin/amm/docs/multi_swap.md

 ## Review order summary

 Before proceeding to executing the trade, you may want to see the summary of the proposed trade.
 To do that, click on any one of the **Summary View** links to the right-side of the form.
-Below we can see the summary view of the example trade we are setting up:
+Below, we can see the summary view of the example trade we are setting up:

 ![](fig/mswap_tokens_summary.png)

-Now that we are satisfied with the trade that we have have set up we will proceed to execute it.
+Now that we are satisfied with the trade that we have set up, we will proceed to execute it.

 ## Execute multi-swap